 -Type 5: cell surfaces, hair, and placenta

-Type 1 Collagen is found in: skin, tendon, vasculature, organs, bone (the main component of the organic part of the bone) / It assembles into fibers that form the structural and mechanical scaffold (matrix) of bone, skin, tendons, cornea, blood vessel walls and other connective tissues.
+Type 1 Collagen is found in skin, tendon, vasculature, organs, and bone (the main component of the organic part of the bone) / It assembles into fibers that form the structural and mechanical scaffold (matrix) of bone, skin, tendons, cornea, blood vessel walls, and other connective tissues.

 This is the type of collagen you want to ingest in order to minimize fine lines, and wrinkles and improve skin elasticity and hydration.
 Not only does it help rebuild your muscles, eyes, bones, and spine, but it’s also good for strengthening your nails and helping you grow stronger, thicker hair.

-Type 2 Collagen is often found alongside Type I. It makes up of muscles, organs, arteries, and some connective tissues in the liver, spleen and blood vessels, and internal organs, including the uterus.
+Type 2 Collagen is often found alongside Type I. It makes up of muscles, organs, arteries, and some connective tissues in the liver, spleen, blood vessels, and internal organs, including the uterus.

 So, to help create and maintain thick, strong, and healthy skin as well as strong healthy muscle tissue for our skin to sit upon we need to focus on Collagen types 1 and 2.

 It’s important to look for ‘hydrolyzed‘ collagen – it’s a process whereby collagen is broken down into small peptide chains that make it easier for your body to use and makes the supplement more effective.
 Hydrolyzed collagen is thought to be the only kind of collagen that can impact the skin positively and it’s what clinical trials and data support.

 Watch this video of Fiona Tuck, (the creator of Vita Sole supplements and Collagen-Boost Marine Collagen Powder) talking about why it is imperative that collagen powders be Hydrolysed.